Brand Ikigai: Where Your Purpose Meets Profit

 What you can realistically be paid for

-Using Ikigai as a reflection tool
+How to Use Ikigai as a tool for reflection

 What you love

-Which parts of your work do you enjoy most?
 What tasks or moments tend to energize you rather than drain you?

 What you are good at

 What do people regularly come to you for?
-What skills feel developed or natural to you?

 What people need

-What problems do you help solve?
 What kind of change or support are people seeking when they find you?

 What you can be paid for

-Where is there real demand for your work?
 What are people already investing time or money in?

 Made for (your audience), we provide (your product or service) to help (the change or outcome you care about).